How To Motivate Employees: 12 Effective Ways

 The Work Itself

-Job satisfaction impacts team motivation.
-Employees want a job that’s interesting, varied, and challenging.
+Job satisfaction hinges on doing work that’s interesting, varied, and intellectually challenging.

 Responsibility